Package 'tlm'

 Description

-This function computes expected measures of the response variable under a linear, logistic or Poisson regression fitted model with transformed variables.
-Measures can be calculated in both the original and the transformed space.
+Computes expected measures of the response variable under a linear, logistic or Poisson regression fitted model with transformed variables.
+Measures can be reported in both the original and the transformed space.
 The function automatically provides the name of the measure depending on the fitted model.

 Usage